InvirganceDocumentation/convirgance-docs/docs/file-formats.md

 Each format supports full read and write operations with configurable parsing options.

-## Extending the Input Interface
+## The Input/Output Interfaces

-Convirgance provides an extensible input interface to allow developers to integrate support for new data formats.
-By implementing the `Input` interface, developers can define custom readers for various formats.
+Convirgance provides an extensible input interface to allow you to integrate support for new data formats by defining custom readers and writers.

+### Best Practices

+- Ensure proper escaping of special characters (e.g., commas, quotes) in CSV files.
+- Validate input data to match format-specific requirements.
+- Optimize performance for writing large files by using buffered output streams.
+- Ensure robust error handling to deal with malformed files.
+- Optimize performance for large files by using streaming approaches where applicable.

-### Example: Customer Properties File Implementation
+### Example: Properties File

 #### Example Input